 2. Casablanca (1942)

-Though now considered one of the greatest films of all time, Warner Bros. assumed Casablanca would just be another run-of-the-mill war film, so they didn't waste too much energy on pre-production.
+Though now considered one of the greatest films of all time, Warner Bros. assumed Casablanca would be just another run-of-the-mill war film, so they didn't waste too much energy on pre-production.

 1. Apocalypse Now (1979)